Graham-Cat/Log-Tower-Generator/README.md

 # **Motivation**

 Directly differentiating "Log-Tower" expressions of the form $A = h \frac{\ln g}{\ln f}$ leads to a severe combinatorial explosion.
 In a single-variable context, the raw higher-order derivatives quickly become opaque.
-This complexity scales exponentially, tangling the multi-index contributions of $f$, $g$, and $h$ into complex, unstructured expressions.
+This complexity scales exponentially with added dimensions, tangling the multi-index contributions of $f$, $g$, and $h$ into complex, unstructured expressions.

 The **Log-Tower-Generator v2.0.0** resolves combinatorial explosion by mapping spatial gradients into a canonical normal form over a **multidimensional jet space** for mixed partial derivatives, extending the stable F/G-sector symmetry into $n$-dimensions.
 By isolating the distinct "forcing" and "decay" dynamics across any orthogonal variable, the framework reorganizes the expansion into: